-There is no fixed definition of a good score in PSAT.
+There is no fixed definition of a good score.
 A score of 49 in each section is considered average.
-By studying the results for previous years, one can arrive at some conclusion about what a good score in PSAT is.
+By studying the results for previous years, one can arrive at some conclusion about what a good score is.
 The average scores in Critical Reading were 47 and 42, in Writing Skills they were 46 and 41 and they were 49 and 44 in Mathematics for 11th and 10th graders respectively in 2008.
 The average Selection Index for 11th graders is nearly 147.

 How are PSAT and SAT Scores Related?